windingtree/smartcontracts-template-hardhat/README.md

 Select the appropriate type of commit message, any issues to close, and note any breaking changes.

+## Tests

+Test are handled with `chai` and includes `solidity-coverage`, enabling coverage reports to be done for the code-base.
+By default, contracts located in `contracts/test` are ignored by `solidity-coverage`.

 ## Deployment

 ### Requirements